ODEP - Office of Disability Employment Policy

 - For educators and service providers, the ODEP-funded National Collaborative on Workforce and Disability for Youth provides numerous resources to assist in meeting the needs of youth with mental health conditions transitioning from school to adulthood and the world of work.

-- Employee Assistance Programs for a New Generation of Employees: Fact sheet on addressing the mental health needs of younger employees through Employee Assistance Programs.
+- Employee Assistance Programs for a New Generation of Employees (PDF): Fact sheet on addressing the mental health needs of younger employees through Employee Assistance Programs.

-- Transitions RTC: Resources and research to promote full participation in socially valued roles of transition-age youth and young adults with serious mental health conditions.
-Transitions RTC is a Research and Training Center located at the University of Massachusetts Medical School and funded by the National Institute on Disability, Independent Living, and Rehabilitation Research and the Substance Abuse and Mental Health Services Administration.
+- Transitions ACR: Resources and research to promote full participation in socially valued roles of transition-age youth and young adults with serious mental health conditions.
+Transitions to Adulthood Center for Research is a Research and Training Center located at the University of Massachusetts Medical School and funded by the National Institute on Disability, Independent Living, and Rehabilitation Research and the Substance Abuse and Mental Health Services Administration.

 - Adapting Supported Employment for Emerging Adults with Serious Mental Health Conditions: An article from the Journal of Behavioral Health Services & Research regarding effective services that are needed to assist young people with serious mental health conditions to successfully transition to employment or education.